GIScience/openrouteservice/docs/api-reference/endpoints/matrix/index.md

 ```

 The numbers in both parameter value arrays represent the index of the locations array in the same request.
-In the example above, the durations from the first (0) and second (1) location to the third (2) and fourth (3) location will be calculated:
+In the example above, the duration from the first (0) and second (1) location to the third (2) and fourth (3) location will be calculated:

     0 -> 2
     0 -> 3